hoophq/presidio-helm/README.md

-# presidio-helm
+# Presidio Helm Chart

-Presidio Chart Maintained by Hoop
+A Presidio Helm Chart maintained by the Hoop team.